rebeccanyachieo/soc-analyst-labs/soc-investigations/rdp-failed-authentication-log-analysis/README.md

 Repeated failed authentication attempts from a single source IP should be observable and quantifiable within a defined time window.

 **Test condition:**
-If a source IP generates ≥5 failed authentication attempts within 15 minutes, it should be clearly visible and traceable in Windows Security logs.
+If a source IP generates ≥5 failed authentication attempts within a short time window, it should be clearly visible and traceable in Windows Security logs.

 ---